Werbus/AuthorizationForm/README.md

 # AuthorizationForm
-Import 'mydb.sql' to the DBMS
+Import 'mydb.sql' to the phpMyAdmin